 Cleaning and careful storage stop tarnish and damage.

-Using silver foil safely is important, especially in factories.
+Using feuille d'argent safely is important, especially in factories.
 Workers should not make dust or breathe in dust or fumes.
 Always wear safety glasses, gloves, and protective clothes.
 Make sure the air is fresh and clean.
 Keep foil away from acids, halogens, and sulfur.
 If foil spills, sweep it up and do not let it get outside.
 Being around silver compounds for a long time can change skin color, but pure silver is mostly safe.

 Quick Reference